nicfit/Parcyl/README.rst

 parcyl requirements --freeze/--upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Options exist to add (i.e. "pin") a version to each dependency.
 The `--freeze`
-will pit to the currently installed version, or the latest version if the package
+will pin to the currently installed version, or the latest version if the package
 is not currently installed.
 Use `--upgrade` to pin to the latest version every
 time.
 To expand the dependency tree and list each packages requirements add the
 `--deep` option. ::